arangodb/arangodb/CONTRIBUTING.md

   * the "devel" branch is normally used for new features
   * bug fixes should be done in the "devel" first, before being applied to master or other branches
 * If missing, install the required prerequisites.
 They are listed [here](https://github.com/triAGENS/ArangoDB/wiki/Compiling).
+* configure and make your local clone.
+If you intend to modify the parser files, please make sure to active the --enable-maintainer-mode configure option.
+In this case, you also need to have Python installed.
-* Make sure the unmodified clone works locally before making any code changes.
+* Make sure your local unmodified clone works locally before making any code changes.
 You can do so by running the included test suite (i.e. make unittests)
 * If you intend to do documentation changes, you also must install Doxygen in any recent version.

 ## Making Changes